Skip to main contentLink to External Link Policy

 What Have We Learned?

-• One preliminary study shows that a topical lotion containing mugwort and menthol relieves itching associated with hypertrophic scars from severe burns.
-Because it’s only one very small study, definite conclusions cannot be made.
+• One preliminary study showed that a topical lotion containing mugwort and menthol relieved itching associated with hypertrophic scars.
+Because the product contained more than one ingredient, it is not clear whether mugwort was responsible for the effect.

-• There’s not enough evidence to say whether mugwort is beneficial for any other conditions.
+• There’s not enough evidence to say whether mugwort is helpful for any other conditions.

 What Do We Know About Safety?

-• Mugwort should not be used during pregnancy because it may start menstruation and cause the uterus to contract.
+• Mugwort should not be used during pregnancy.
 Little is known about whether it’s safe to use mugwort while breastfeeding.

 Keep in Mind